 As discussed, evidence arising from efforts to quantify and calibrate our reality suggests ideas such as true temperature are of a hypothetical nature rather than being anything ever substantiated – even if physics has a long history of assuming otherwise.
 If anything has such a true quality it nonetheless remains impossible to establish and must therefore remain conjecture.
 Perhaps the fact we cannot get beyond such conjecture is indicative of a misguided perspective – or at least that limits should be recognized as regards how far to trust that perspective.

 Our ideas of measuring time reveal issues similar to those with temperature, but in a more general manner.
 The very idea that we either understand time, or are in a position to measure it, appear based on yet more assumptions, conventions and cognitive conveniences – as opposed to reliable proofs.
-Everyday use of the concept of time is one thing, but the physicist’s idea that it is a properly quantifiable entity are easily undermined.
+Everyday use of the concept of time is one thing, but the physicist’s idea that it is a properly quantifiable entity is easily undermined.

-The atomic clock is considered one of the most accurate devices for measuring whatever time is thought to be – being commonly used in physics experiments for that very reason.
+The atomic clock is considered one of the most accurate devices for measuring whatever time is thought to be – it being commonly used in physics experiments for that very reason.
 Experiments using such clocks are considered to measure time accurately to minute fractions of a second.
 However, there is a philosophical question about whether the observations of such devices reflect some real entity that is time, or just the behavior of the device.

 The general consensus within physics is that the tiny changes observed when for example, an atomic clock’s position is altered vertically to alter the strength of Earth’s gravity, reflect tiny changes in the rate time passes.
 The thinking is that the clock performs authentically and truly records different rates at which time passes under different gravitational conditions.

 In any case, the human mind can be considered to have invented time as a concept to monitor worldly processes in a coordinated manner.
 Clocks were designed as devices to measure changes in reality, and to generally structure civilization around natural events.
 Of course, the role played by natural occurrences such as day and night has increasingly diminished as hours, minutes, seconds and even milliseconds have become common currency.
 The supposed entity thus counted is in any case called time.

 But once we allow for observed and continual change, is there anything more to time than the convenience of the idea?
 We can talk about hours, months and years in terms of memories or plans, but we cannot explain what such things are beyond lengths of time as defined by our measuring techniques and abstract ideas.
 And as we cannot access such supposed things in any way with our sensory apparatus, it is somewhat curious that we believe in them at all.

 But the fact that someone who was not very attentive or aware of their day passing could easily believe the wrong time on the over-wound clock was the right time, illustrates how measurements and supposed points in time are effectively just whatever we believe or agree them to be.
-The whole system of seconds, minutes, hours, weeks, days and so forth is just human invention – albeit based roughly around a few fairly stable aspects of our planet and its moon’s movements.
+The whole system of seconds, minutes, hours, weeks, days and so forth is just human invention – albeit apparently based roughly on a few fairly stable aspects of our planet and its moon’s movements.
 The so-called right time remains purely based on agreed conventions.

 The goal of this discussion is not to simply highlight the finer points arising from attempts to make exacting measurements; it is to examine the philosophical implications of the hitherto scientific failure to fully isolate any entity at all within nature.
 We have some very basic concepts such as mass, energy and time, and yet we cannot quantify any of these without other variables having an influence.
 This indicates how even what we believe to be the most basic aspects of our reality should not be seen as entities properly existing in their own right.
 Instead, they appear to be permanently subject to external influence in manners suggesting they are primarily cognitive inventions – at least inasmuch as they cannot be properly identified or isolated within what we believe to be the physical world.

 Physics has pushed for many centuries to resolve the challenges of making exact measurements, and has generally just regarded the associated difficulties as inconveniences.
 Within its rather unthinking conviction that the human mind’s mode of thinking is basically sound, it has never concerned itself with the philosophical implications that nothing at all can be proven to exist independently.
-And yet, outside of the possible exception of quantum mechanics, physics itself seems to have succeeded in unwittingly demonstrating that anything the human mind identifies is permanently subject to influences that mock any idea such a thing has a properly discrete existence.
-At the very least, it seems we have to accept that if anything does have such a truly discrete existence, that existence is beyond our detection.
+And yet, with the possible exception of quantum physics, physics seems to have succeeded in unwittingly demonstrating that anything the human mind identifies is permanently subject to influences that mock any idea such a thing has a properly discrete existence.
+At the very least, it seems we must accept that if anything does have such a truly discrete existence, that existence is beyond our detection.
 And although quantum mechanics has not actually destroyed objectivity and the everyday idea that one thing affects another, it certainly suggests conventional approaches to understanding the world may be built on shaky foundations.

 As regards NOR, the suggestion is that the objects and phenomena we imagine populate our reality are just the most convenient generalizations in terms of classifying the world around us for practical purposes; they are not separate entities in the way that our different concepts and labels suggest.
 And they are perhaps best understood as ultimately entangled, rather than discrete – albeit using such a word is certainly easier than imagining quite what might lie behind its seeming appropriateness.